warash/immutable-gene/README.md

 ````

-its pretty messy hard to read and hard to write.
-And above exaple is just a simple case scenario. situation is getting better when you try to update some nested property in your state.
+It's pretty messy, hard to read and hard to write.
+And above exaple is just a simple case scenario. situation is getting more comlicated when you try to update some nested property in your state.

 With usage of immutable-bene above code would look like below: